Not convinced? Then read this buying guide to learn the following about electric blankets:

 Dimplex electric blankets

-Dimplex was founded in 1973, and hold a significant portion of the domestic appliance industry.
-Their product range contains appliances like air conditioners and underfloor heating as well as electric blankets.
-Their electric blankets are of a similar price to Sunbeam’s, ranging from $80 to $240.
+Dimplex was founded in 1973, and holds a significant portion of the domestic appliance industry.
+Their product range contains appliances like air conditioners and portable heaters as well as electric blankets.
+Expect features such as 12 hour timers and detachable controls to make the electric blankets machine washable.
+The more advanced models are boasted for Micro Fleece material and various heat settings.
+Dimplex electric blankets range from $85 to $210 for a king size pillow top electric blanket.

 Goldair electric blankets

 Goldair have specialised in home appliances for 30 years, particularly heating and cooling products.
-They offer the largest range of electric blankets you’re likely to find, and most of them offer numerous heat and timer settings.
-They are also quite cheap by comparison, costing between a measly $29 and $299 for their more advanced model.
+They offer a large range of electric blankets and most of them offer numerous heat and timer settings.
+Expect detachable controllers, making the blankets machine washable.
+One Goldair Queen Fitted blanket also acts as a mattress protector, so you’re getting a two in one.
+The Goldair range is relatively cheap by comparison, costing between a measly $29 and $149 for the more advanced model.

 Other electric blankets